 Actually did this last October along with Shenandoah Ntl.
 Excellent set of parks and really enjoyed it.

-I am not driving my fucking car halfway across the country solo for a 4-5 days trip.
+I am not driving my fricking car halfway across the country solo for a 4-5 days trip.
 I know the length seems "compressed:" however as you get older and have family itll make sense.

 There's Pictured Rocks, Isle Royale, Kentucky's national forest (I forget the name), Ozark solitude, southern Illinois and Indiana national forests.
 Plenty of destinations within a day's drive of anywhere in the Midwest if you want to get away in nature.